 It is true of even the best of us that if an observer can catch us boarding a train at the station; if he will mark our faces, stripped by anxiety of their self-possession; if he will appraise our luggage, our clothing, and look out of the window to see who has driven us to the station; if he will listen to the harsh or tender things we say if we are with our families, or notice the way we put our suitcase onto the rack, check the position of our wallet, our key ring, and wipe the sweat off the back of our necks; if he can judge sensibly the self-importance, diffidence, or sadness with which we settle ourselves, he will be given a broader view of our lives than most of us would intend.

 That is the broad view that I see in the positions Cheever’s sentences take.

 In “The Cure,” for instance, Cheever uses the first person narrator to intensify the perverse aspects of watching others, but by the time he writes, “The Enormous Radio,” he is using a stunning metaphor to unfurl the importance, the need, of observing how others live, and the dread in not doing so, through interestingly enough, an element found in magical realism.
-Make no mistake that this is an apology for writing and reading about others on Cheever’s part.
-It is a powerful defense of literature, perhaps one of the most powerful that exists.
+Make no mistake that it is an apology for writing and reading about others on Cheever’s part.
+It is, in fact, a powerful defense of literature; perhaps one of the most powerful that exist.
 So here’s the short end of the story.